Frequently Asked Questions

 Fingerprints represent certain structural features of a molecule.
 There are two processes fingerprints are primarily used for:

-similarity measures like calculations and screenings.
-Whereas calculation is a quantify of similarity of two molecules.
+similarity measures like calculations of Tanimoto coeffiients, and screenings.
+Whereas the Tanimoto coefficient is a quantifier of similarity of two molecules.
 However screening is a way of eliminating molecules as candidates in a substructure search.
 The fingerprint algorithm examines the molecule and generates patterns of the atom.
 The output is a string of bits and is added to the fingerprint.

 For similarity screening of a compound against the mVOC database fingerprints of both molecules are used.
 Fragments of the molecules are assigned to set bits in the 1024 bit vector fingerprint.
 To compare the similarity between the compounds the tanimoto coefficient is applied.